jeremykross/recurrent/README.md

   {:recurrent/dom-$ (ulmus/map (fn [the-name] [:h1 {} (str "Hello " the-name)]) the-name-$)})
 ```

-We map over a signal, the-name-$, which provides the name to be printed.
-Any time the-name-$ changes, a new dom object will be emitted and the component will rerender.
+We map over a signal, `the-name-$`, which provides the name to be printed.
+Any time `the-name-$` changes, a new dom object will be emitted and the component will rerender.

 ## Sources